 Nick Nikkila has over 26 years of experience resolving air quality issues at the local, state, national, and international levels.
 Nick served as the director of the air quality programs in Missouri and Oregon, and was a Deputy Director of the Southern California program.
 During his tenure as a state air director, Nick served as the president of the national association of state air directors (STAPPA) and, in that capacity, was an active participant in the discussions leading up to the 1990 reauthorization of the Clean Air Act.
 Nick directed air quality programs for the North American Commission for Environmental Cooperation, designing solutions to address Canada-United States-Mexico environmental issues.
 His recent research includes emissions inventory development, environmental impact studies, and regulatory processes.

-Marc Lents is an expert programmer with experience in programming languages Ada, Assembler, Basic, C++, Fortran, Java, Pascal and Prolog, as well as with database programs dBase and Access.
+Marc Lents is an expert programmer with experience in PHP, JavaScript, MySql, Java, and C/C++.
 Marc developed and programmed multiple database systems to manage Los Angeles industrial waste data and has completed firmware programming for digital radio communications, a vehicle emission model for developing countries, and Website development for the University of California/Riverside and GSSR.
 Firms for which Marc has done work include University of California at Riverside, Los Angeles County Sanitation Districts, and Nieto & Sons Environmental Management.
 Marc holds a Bachelor of Science degree in Computer Science from California Polytechnic University, Pomona.
 In addition, Marc writes for and directs From the Heart, a performing arts group that presents theatrical productions on a wide range of social awareness and personal growth issues.

 Dan Shewmaker, Shewmaker Motion Graphics, is an award-winning graphic artist/videographer and animator.
 Dan majored in communications at Pepperdine University and graphic design at California State Polytechnic University/Pomona and Art Center College of Design/Pasadena.
 Dan is the theatrical set designer for From the Heart performing group.